Perfect codes in quintic Cayley graphs on abelian groups: Introduction

 Perfect codes in Cayley graphs are another generalization of perfect codes in the classical setting.
 This is so because $H(n,q)$ is the Cayley graph of the additive group $\mathbb{Z}_q^n$ with respect to the set of all elements of $\mathbb{Z}_q^n$ with exactly one nonzero coordinate.
 In general, for a group $G$ with identity element $e$ and an {\em inverse-closed} subset $S$ of $G\setminus\{e\}$ (that is, $S^{-1}:=\{x^{-1}\mid x\in S\}=S$), the {\em Cayley graph} $\Cay(G,S)$ of $G$ with respect to the {\em connection set} $S$ is defined to be the graph with vertex set $G$ such that $x,y\in G$ are adjacent whenever $yx^{-1}\in S$.
 A perfect $t$-code in a Cayley graph can be viewed as a tiling of the underlying group by the balls of radius $t$ centered at the vertices of $C$ with respect to the graph distance.
 Moreover, if $X$ is a group with $q$ elements, $G=X^n$ is the direct product of $n$ copies of $X$, and $S$ consists of those elements of $G$ with exactly one nonidentity coordinate, then $\Cay(G,S)$ is isomorphic to $H(n,q)$, and each subgroup of $G$ is a group code.
 So the notion of perfect codes in Cayley graphs can be also thought as a generalization of the concept of perfect group codes \cite{Van}.
 Therefore the study of perfect codes in Cayley graphs is highly related to both coding theory and group theory.

 In the past a few years, perfect codes in Cayley graphs have attracted considerable attention.
 Lee proved that a Cayley graph on an abelian group has a perfect code if and only if it is a covering graph of a complete graph \cite{Le}.
 Dejter and Serra gave a method for constructing countable families of Cayley graphs each one having a perfect code \cite{DeS}.
 Perfect codes in certain Cartesian products, where the factors are Cayley graphs on an abelian group, are shown to exist by Mollard \cite{Mo}.
 In \cite{OPR}, cubic and quartic circulants (that is, Cayley graphs on cyclic groups) admitting a perfect code were classified. \c{C}al{\i}\c{s}kan, Miklavi\v{c} and \"{O}zkan characterized cubic and quartic Cayley graphs on abelian groups that admit a perfect code \cite{CMO}.
-Kwon, Lee and Sohn gave necessary and sufficient conditions for the existence of perfect code of quintic circulants and classified these sets \cite{KLS}.
-For more about perfect codes in Cayley graphs, see for \cite{FHZ,Z15,HXZ18,CWZ,MWWZ,ZZ20,ZZ21}.
+Kwon, Lee and Sohn gave necessary and sufficient conditions for the existence of perfect code of quintic circulants and classified these perfect codes \cite{KLS}.
+Caliskan, Miklavi\v{c} and \"{O}zkan classified the connected cubic Cayley graphs on generalized dihedral groups which admit a perfect code \cite{CMO22}.
+For more about perfect codes in Cayley graphs, see for examples \cite{FHZ,Z15,HXZ18,CWZ,MWWZ,ZZ20,ZZ21}.